 Required.
-Applicants are required to prepare and submit a narrative using the FMLFPP Project Narrative form and FMLFPP Project Narrative Guide.
-The form and instructions are available on the "How do I Apply for an FMPP Grant" webpage.
-The Project Narrative must clearly describe the direct or indirect producer or food business benefits intended by the applicant, objectives and goals, types of activities, applicable outcome indicators, and fiscal plan and resources information.
+All applicants for project types OTHER THAN the Turnkey Projects are required to prepare and submit a narrative using the FMLFPP Project Narrative form.
+The form and instructions are available on the "How do I Apply for an LFPP Grant" webpage.
+The Project Narrative must clearly describe the objectives and goals, types of activities, applicable outcome indicators, and fiscal plan and resources information.
+The FMLFPP Project Narrative Guide can assist applicants in filling out the form.

-The project narrative must be typed and single-spaced in an 11-point font and must not exceed fifteen (15) 8.5 x 11 pages (excluding existing Project Narrative form content).
-For example, if the Project Narrative form is 15 pages before you begin entering your project information into the form, your narrative may be up to 30 pages (15 pages + 15 pages).
-DO NOT modify the margins of the FMLFPP Project Narrative form.
+The Project Narrative must be typed and single-spaced, in an 11-point font, and must not exceed fifteen (15) 8.5 x 11 pages (excluding existing Project Narrative form content).
+For example, if the Project

+Narrative form is 18 pages before you begin entering your project information into the form, your narrative may be up to 33 pages (18 pages + 15 pages).
+DO NOT modify the FMLFPP Project Narrative form.
+Evaluation points will be deducted if the Project Narrative form is modified.

 Applicants must submit the FMLFPP Project Narrative form as a PDF and attached to the Grants.gov application package using the "Project Narrative Attachment Form" on the application package.

 Handwritten applications or applications in MS Word will not be accepted.